tochno-st/sudrfscraper/README.md

 Also, SUDRFScraper **provides UI so there's no need to do any coding**.

+### SETUP DETAILS

+1. Go to https://github.com/tochno-st/sudrfscraper/releases/.
+Find latest release and download version corresponding to your Operating System.
+2. Unzip archive.
+3. If you are Windows user, you can start application with double-click on run.bat script.
+Else you should open terminal and enter /path/to/run.sh.

 ### IMPORTANT THINGS TO KNOW BEFORE USING

 Scraper uses FireFox WebDriver, so you should have firefox browser.
 If you see errors about WebDriver in logs, follow the instruction that may help: